 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Morristown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Morristown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Morristown in 2022 was $20,647, which is low income relative to New York and the nation.
-This equates to an annual income of $82,588 for a family of four.
+The per capita income in Morristown in 2022 was $21,103, which is low income relative to New York and the nation.
+This equates to an annual income of $84,412 for a family of four.
 However, Morristown contains both very wealthy and poor people as well.
+Morristown also has one of the higher rates of people living in poverty in the nation, with 30.97% of its population below the federal poverty line.

 The people who call Morristown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morristown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Morristown include Pennsylvania German, English, Irish, German, and French.
+Important ancestries of people in Morristown include Pennsylvania German, Irish, English, German, and French Canadian.

 The most common language spoken in Morristown is English.
 Other important languages spoken here include Italian and Polish.

-Did you know that the neighborhood has more Canadian and French Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French Canadian and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.1% of this neighborhood's residents have Canadian ancestry and 2.7% have French Canadian ancestry.
+In fact, 4.2% of this neighborhood's residents have French Canadian ancestry and 1.4% have Canadian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.